MasWag/FalCAuN/tutorial/tutorial.md

 ## Introduction
 FalCAuN is a toolkit for testing black-box systems like CPSs (cyber-physical systems) based on automata learning and model checking.
-Given a list of specifications as STL(Signal Temporal Logic) formulas, FalCAuN tests that the given system satisfies the specifications by finding an input signal whose corresponding output signal violates the specifications.
+Given a list of specifications as STL(Signal Temporal Logic) formulas, FalCAuN tests whether the given system satisfies the specifications by finding an input signal that causes the corresponding output signal to violate the specifications.
-It is called falsification.
+This process is called falsification.

 The main feature of FalCAuN is the combination of black-box checking and optimization-based falsification.
-BBC (black-box checking) [Meinke18], [Peled+99] is a way of testing method that constructs a Mealy machine by automata-learning from a black-box system and uses this Mealy machine for model checking of the specifications.
+BBC (black-box checking) [Meinke18], [Peled+99] is a testing method that constructs a Mealy machine via automata learning from a black-box system, then uses this machine for model checking the specifications.
 The main benefit of black-box checking is that the system model is unnecessary, and the system can be black-box.
 In contrast, the standard model checking requires the system model, which is usually challenging.